YashKumarVerma/cheatinspector-client/README.md

   - Does **NOT** require admin privileges.
   - Device signatures are hardware independent, as they can be easily spoofed by VMs.
 MAC and BIOS settings are also ignored as they can be easily manipulated.
   - Automatically identifies the platform to display in the admin panel.
+  - A list of pre-compiled binaries is available on [hentry-client.surge.sh](http://hentry-client.surge.sh/).
+It is however recommended to compile for yourself as we're in early testing phase.

 - **The Interface**
   - Interactive command line interface with option to navigate using arrow keys and validation check indicators builtin.
 If the validation is about to fail, the terminal shows red with an error message and there's no need to work-up again and again.